 Berkshire District Attorney David F Capeless offered a photograph of a machete that was allegedly found at Caius Veiovis' apartment.
 The weapon did not test positive for having blood on it, according to previous statements made in the case.
 Veiovis also is facing murder charges in the men's slayings.

 The DA offered into evidence illustrations from a medical book also allegedly found in the apartment of Veiovis that depicts dissections of human bodies.
 Pokines said that some of the diagrams are consistent with the way the victims' bodies were dismembered.
-Under cross-examination by Hall's attorney Alan J. Black, Pokines agreed that other aspects of the dismemberment were dissimilar to those in the illustrations.
+Under cross-examination by Hall's attorney Alan J.

 Friday morning began with Black arguing that the jury should not be allowed to see the anatomy book, calling it a "prejudicial bombshell" that had no ties to his client.

 Capeless argued that because this was a joint venture case, meaning Hall, Veiovis and David Chalue, were all equally culpable, the evidence should come in.

 Judge C. Jeffrey Kinder said because Hall is charged in a joint venture he found the dissection book from Veiovis' home has "probative value" to show that Veiovis had access to this type of information.
 Veiovis and Chalue are scheduled to be tried separately after Hall's trial concludes.

 Friday also saw testimony from two state police members involved in the investigation.

 Massachusetts State Police Trooper Michael O'Neil was a member of the Crime Scene Services Unit that investigated the triple homicide.
 He examined the empty garbage bags that had contained the victims' remains and was unable to recover any fingerprints from them.